cisagov/ScubaGear/PowerShell/ScubaGear/baselines/sharepoint.md

 <!--Policy: MS.SHAREPOINT.3.1v1; Criticality: SHALL -->
 - _Rationale:_ Links may be used to provide access to information for a short period of time.
 Without expiration, however, access is indefinite.
 By setting expiration timers for links, administrators prevent unintended sustained access to information.
 - _Last modified:_ June 2023
-- _Note:_ This policy is only applicable if the external sharing slider on the admin center sharing page is set to **Anyone**.
+- _Note:_ This policy is only applicable if the external sharing slider in the SharePoint admin center is set to **Anyone**.
 - _MITRE ATT&CK TTP Mapping:_
   - [T1048: Exfiltration Over Alternative Protocol](https://attack.mitre.org/techniques/T1048/)
   - [T1213: Data from Information Repositories](https://attack.mitre.org/techniques/T1213/)